Mhdez221993/Mhdez221993/README.md

 - 🔭 I’m currently a full-time student at Microverse Inc.
 - 🌱 I’m currently learning SQL & R
-- 👯 I’m looking to collaborate on JavaScript, React, Ruby on Rails and R Projects
+- 👯 I’m looking to collaborate on React, Ruby, Ruby on Rails and R Projects
 - 💬 Ask me about anything, I am happy to help

 <br>